Roosevelt Park median real estate price is $45,825, which is less expensive than 98.9% of Indiana neighborhoods and 99.1% of all U.S. neighborhoods.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the Roosevelt Park neighborhood in Gary, IN, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (7.8%).
-There are also a number of people of African ancestry (7.8%), and residents who report Puerto Rican roots (7.7%).
+In the Roosevelt Park neighborhood in Gary, IN, residents most commonly identify their ethnicity or ancestry as Puerto Rican (7.8%).

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Roosevelt Park neighborhood spend between 45 minutes and one hour commuting one-way to work (33.1% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Roosevelt Park neighborhood spend under 15 minutes commuting one-way to work (30.5% of working residents), one of the shortest commutes across America.